 7. Click the recording button, and begin speaking

-Once you have ensured that your microphone is working well and you have selected the language you will be speaking in, you can click the recording button and begin speaking.
+Once you have ensured that your microphone works well and you have selected the language you will speak in, you can click the recording button and begin speaking.

-You should click on the recording button and the microphone icon will turn red to indicate that it working which means that you can start recording.
+You should click on the recording button and the microphone icon will turn red to show that it is working so you can start recording.
 This is where you will listen to your recording as you speak it out loud for the tool to type it out.

 While you’re transcribing, don’t close the Google Doc window or click into another window.
 If you do, the Voice Tool will stop listening and transcribing.
 Always make sure that you speak clearly and a very normal to loud tone and at a normal pace, not too slow or too fast.

 It is important to go through your transcript as the voice typing tool transcribes it.
-This will be like proofreading your transcript as you to make sure that the tool types out accurate and correct words and statements.
-Also, glitches do occur when using automated tools so it is important to be very keen to rectify any glitch that you might come across.
+This will be like proofreading your transcript to make sure that the tool types out accurate words and statements.
+Also, glitches occur when using automated tools, so it is important to be very keen to rectify any glitch that you might come across.
 If the tool stops transcribing while you continue to speak, just click the Voice Typing tool button to turn it off, then click it again to turn it on.

-These steps are so easy and simple to follow and once you get used to them, typing out your audio transcripts will be so easy and enjoyable for you.
+These steps are so easy to follow, and once you get used to them, typing out your audio transcripts will be so easy and enjoyable for you.
 To recap, all you need to do when using a Google Doc for your transcription is to: